knassre-cmu/AlgorithmBank/README.md

 ## Mazes
 An animation which demonstrates a large breadth of maze/terrain generation algorithms.
 Contents of the folder include:
-##### datastructures.py: a collection of classes that are useful for implementing various algorithms.
-Datastructures include:
-- Red Black Trees (implement a dictionary interface)
-- Priority Queues
-- Graphs, with the following Graph algorithms included:
-   - Extracting the set of all nodes connected to a node
-   - Extracting a list of all connected components
-   - Breadth First Search (BFS) pathfinding
-   - Dijkstra's Algorithm pathfinding
-   - A* Algorithm pathfinding
-   - Kruskal's Algorithm for creating a minimum spanning tree
-   - Edmond Karp #2 Algorithm for max flow
-- Polygons, with the following computational geometry algorithms included:
-   - Contianment of a point within a polygon
-   - Line side test
-   - Converting 2 points to standard form Ax + By = C
-   - Convex hull (via Graham Scan)
-   - Line intersection detection
-   - Polygon overlap detection

 ##### Graphics.py: a tkinter graphics framework based on subclassing an App class to create a handler then subclassing a Mode class and invoking instances of it which can be toggled between by the App class.
 MVC conventions are expected, but not enforced.
 Includes the following:
 - Methods that can be overwritten: